gblackard-gvtx/TwitchNFTBot/README.md

 Save this refresh token for later.

 __Please Note:__
 Learn from my repeat mistakes and only run this GET request one time to get the refresh token.
-If you run this again it will force you to repeat the steps of getting the Authirization Code.
+If you run this again it will force you to repeat the steps of getting the Authorization Code.
 Once you have the Refresh code you will use the following request to refresh you access token from now on.
 ```
 curl --request POST \